ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 ### Abstractions and Conventions

-Node.js is "close to the metal."
+Node.js is "close to the metal".
 It offers fewer and thinner abstractions.
 So you don't have to configure their overwhelming number of parameters, but instead you are faced with writing the code out of multitude small components.
 This approach gives you flexibility of tailoring the code up to the solution.
 It may be expected that in place of configuration the programmer is supposed to write much more boilerplate code.